PlymouthPsychology/pears/source/ways-to-change.rst

-Easy ways to be more comfortable after surgery
+Ways to be more comfortable after surgery
 ===================================================

-The basic science of pain suggests that after an operation, in addition to useing painkilling medication effectively, we should:
+Pain experts recommend that, in addition to using pain-killing medication, patients recovering from surgery must:

 1. Relax
 2. Stay calm